christianbator/mosaic/README.md

 ## Overview
 #### Description
-Mosaic is a cross-platform (currently only macOS) computer vision library for prototyping and production.
+Mosaic is a cross-platform (macOS and linux) computer vision library for prototyping and production.

 By transparently leveraging hardware acceleration and using the latest MLIR compiler technology, Mosaic is the first computer vision library built specifically for heterogenous compute: CPUs, GPUs, XPUs.